Avaiga/taipy-doc/docs/contributing/contributing.md

 1. Make your [own fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the repository target by the issue.
 Clone it on our local machine, then go inside the directory.

-2. We are working with [Pipenv](https://github.com/pypa/pipenv) for our virtualenv.
+2. We are working with [Pipenv](https://github.com/pypa/pipenv) for our virtual environments.
    Create a local env and install development package by running `pipenv install --dev`, then run tests with `pipenv run pytest` to verify your setup.

 3. For convention help, we provide a [pre-commit](https://pre-commit.com/hooks.html) file.
    This tool will run before each commit and will automatically reformat code or raise warnings and errors based on the